UACS210Spring2018/PA-and-Section-Writeups/Section11-Maze-In-Writeup/README.md

 Now you will have to update your code to set up the primaryStage to accept p to so the new set up can be displayed.
 The code below replaces the primaryStage setup with new Scene(root).
-To maintain good style, you should remove all code from last section referencing the Group root.
+To maintain good style, you should remove all code from section 10 referencing the Group root.

 ```